yogsototh/yblog/Scratch/fr/blog/Hakyll-setup.md

     a. open a Terminal, launch my script `preview.sh`.
     b. open my browser on [localhost:8000](http://localhost:8000).
 2. Work:
     a.
-Write (customized) markdown files
+Edit markdown files
     b.
-Time to time, I reload the browser to the corresponding file.
+Reload the page in the browser to see the result
 3. Deploy:
     a. launch the script `fastpublish.sh` (mainly do a git push)

-Its main work can be abstracted as:
+Being short sighted we could say the role of Hakyll is to:

->creating (resp. updating) %html file when I create (resp. change) a markdown file.
+>create (resp. update) %html file when I create (resp. change) a markdown file.

-While it sounds easy, there are in fact a lot of hidden details.
+While it sounds easy, there are a lot of hidden details:

+- Add metadatas like keywords.
+- Create an archive page containing a list of all the posts.
+- Deal with static files.
+- Creating an RSS feed.
+- Filter the content with some function.
+- Dealing with dependencies.

 The work of Hakyll is to help you with these.
+But let's start with the basic concepts.

 ## The concepts and syntax

-For each file you will create, you have to give, a destination path and a list of filters.
+For each file you create, you have to provide:
+- a destination path
+- a list of content filters.

-First, let's start with the simplest case.
-You simply want to deal with static files (images, fonts, etc...).
+First, let's start with the simplest case: static files (images, fonts, etc...).
 Generally, you have a source directory (here is the current directory) and a destination directory `_site`.

-You write:
+The Hakyll code is:

 ``` haskell
 -- for each file in the static directory